gokulnair2001/KeychainManager/README.md

 <img width="1306" alt="Screenshot 2022-06-17 at 3 38 39 PM" src="https://user-images.githubusercontent.com/56252259/174277607-d9dfe23c-701b-4362-b8e2-9cace0a8a574.png">

+## 🪄 How to contribute ?

+* Use the framework through SPM
+* If you face issues in any step open a new issue.
+* To fix issues: Fork this repository, make your changes and make a Pull Request.

+## ⚖️ License
+* Keychain Manager is available under GNU General Public [License](https://github.com/gokulnair2001/KeychainManager/blob/master/LICENSE).

 <p align="center" width="100%">
    Made with ❤️ in 🇮🇳 By Gokul Nair